piepero/pyosotis/README.md

 ## About the project

-_⚠ This project is work in progress._
+_⚠ This project is work in progress.
+Expect changes to names, keys and functionality._
-_⚠ current status: fully usable, though somewhat lacking in features._
+_⚠ Current status: fully usable, though somewhat lacking in features._

 Pyosotis is a framework for building "interactive asynchronous to do lists" (or checklists) which guide the user through complex processes requiring multiple sequential or parallel steps.
 Those steps can be either performed automatically or by the user.